-In the Reporting Period, TE's supply chain included suppliers of raw materials, commodities, components, and other services required to support its operations.
-TE's global supply chain comprised approximately 33,000 direct and indirect suppliers.
+In the Reporting Period, TE's supply chain includes suppliers of raw materials, commodities, components, and other services required to support its operations.
+TE's global supply chain comprises approximately 33,000 direct and indirect suppliers.

-The TE Swiss Entities distribute connectivity and sensors solutions for the Energy, Aerospace, Automotive and Communications industries among others across Switzerland.
+TE Canada imports the majority of goods from outside of Canada and ships direct to end customers.
+Additionally, one of TE's business units contracts some manufacturing in Canada.
+TE Canada's operations support selling connectivity and sensors solutions for the Energy, Aerospace, Automotive and Communications industries across Canada.
 Product offerings include a variety of electronic components, such as connectors, antennas, sensors, cables, switches, wires, fiber optics and application tooling.